-During the Second World War, Swiss charities undertook multiple large-scale humanitarian initiatives towards war-stricken children, including evacuating over 60,000 French, Belgian and Yugoslav children to Switzerland.
-In the summer of 1942, when French authorities began the first round-ups of Jews, parents were deported while children remained behind in France.
-For a brief period, thousands of abandoned French-Jewish children were left to fend for themselves.
-It was during that crucial moment when Swiss authorities met with Prime Minister Pierre Laval that a deal could have beenstruck to protect these French-Jewish children from deportation and extermination.
-This article closely examines that meeting to reveal that Swiss officials held the uncompromising view that their own self-mandated neutrality might be comprised, despite a large pre-existing evacuation infrastructure and strong Swiss public support, and to the fatal detriment of thousands of French-Jewish children.
+This article provides details of a relatively little-known Swiss initiative during the Second World War.
+From 1940, Swiss charities provided large-scale humanitarian aid to war-stricken children, offering short-stay evacuations of over 60,000 French, Belgian and Yugoslav children to Swiss families, including at least some French Jewish children.
+In summer 1942, however, when French authorities began the round-ups of Jews, this approach faltered.
+That September, when many French Jewish children were stranded after their parents' deportation, a meeting took place between the Swiss ambassador and the French Premier, Pierre Laval.
+A deal might have been struck to protect these French Jewish children from deportation and extermination, but was not the preferred policy.
+This article analyses that meeting, concluding that Swiss officials were bound by the view that their own self-mandated neutrality might be compromised, despite a pre-existing evacuation infrastructure and strong Swiss public support, and to the fatal detriment of thousands of French Jewish children.

 |Journal||Nottingham French Studies|

 |Publication status||Published - 1 Jul 2020|

 FingerprintDive into the research topics of 'Convenient and Conditional Humanitarianism: Evacuating French and French-Jewish Children to Switzerland during the Second World War'.
 Together they form a unique fingerprint.

 - Department of Communication & Humanities - Head of Research and Partnerships at Holocaust Centre North

 - School of Arts and Humanities